patricktrandev/techx/README.md

 ### Getting started

-1.Get the latest source code 2.
-Run this command to setup database with docker
+1. Get the latest source code
+2. Run this command to setup database with docker

 `docker-compose -f ./deployment.yaml up`